lrperlmu/324-demo/README.md

 Demonstration of using git for CSC 324

 # Guide to contents of this repository
-- it only has one file: README.md
+- README.md
-- nothing else yet...
+- hello.txt
+- everything is in the same directory